gotson/komga-website/src/guides/paperback.md

 ## Install and configure

 ### Add the source repository
-On your device open [https://framboisepi.github.io/paperback-extensions/komga/](https://framboisepi.github.io/paperback-extensions/komga/) then press **Add to Paperback**.
+Support for Komga comes pre-installed with Paperback under the `Paperback` source name.
+If deleted the extension and repository simply open [the repository page](https://paperback-ios.github.io/extensions-main-promises/) on your device and tap **Add to Paperback**.

+Once Paperback opens choose "Add as Source Repo" on the popup.

 ::: details Add the source repository manually
 If you prefer, it is also possible to add the repository manually: